br0nco640k/Bard-Diva/README.md

 Modifying the creation of the service script in a fashion similar to other distros, by adding the socket argument, might work similarly to systemd based systems, but I'm unable to test or verify that.
 It's more of a place to start, since I have never used Void.
 If anybody has this working on Void, open an issue or message me, and I'll update it.

 ### Before running:

 Ensure keybindings are set as per the following:
 ![image info](./perf_settings.png)
 ![image info](./tone_switching.jpg)

 ### Running:

 - Open up Bard Performance Mode in FFXIV with instrument of choice

 - Run `python play.py` or `./play.py` and select the files in the GUI.
 If you get errors about pyautogui, try using the Wayland instructions instead (above and below), which in theory should work on all Linux systems.

 - On Wayland run `python play.py wayland` or `./play.py wayland` instead

+- Open up the desired midi file (songs from the Bard Music Player archive work really well, especially solo songs), and hit play.

 - Switch back to FFXIV, and rock out.
-The song will start playing after the user selectable delay timer.
+The song will start playing after the user selectable delay timer (default is 5 seconds).

 ### New features:

 - Play all channels or just play a single channel, which is good for songs that work better with one or the other

 - Selectable delay time in GUI